sahilrupani/evolution-api-railway-template/README.md

 International format, digits only — country code, area code, then the number, with no `+`, spaces or dashes.

 ### Why did my WhatsApp session disappear after a redeploy?
-Because no Railway Volume was mounted at `/evolution/instances`.
-Session/auth state for Baileys lives there; without a persistent volume it's wiped on every redeploy and you have to re-scan the QR code.
+This template provisions a persistent volume at `/evolution/instances` automatically, where Baileys session/auth state lives.
+If your session drops across a redeploy, the volume was detached or removed — re-attach a Railway Volume at `/evolution/instances` to keep the session and avoid re-scanning the QR code.

 ### How much does this cost to run?
 Roughly $5–10/month on Railway's Hobby plan for all three services combined, flat regardless of message volume.
 Compare that to Twilio ($0.005–$0.085 per message) or Meta's Cloud API, which bills per 24-hour conversation window.